agatakulbicka/events/README.md

+## Description of the 'Events' App
+The purpose of this application is providing information about upcoming IT events.

+##Technologies and tools:
+- [JavaScript]
+- [ReactJS with Redux]
+- [NodeJS and NPM]
+- [HTML5]
+- [CSS3]
+- [JSX]
+- [AJAX]
+- [JSON]
+- [Twitter Bootstrap]
+- [GoogleMaps API]
+- [Loopback REST API]

+##Exemplary use case
+'Strona Główna'
+- [User enters the main page 'Strona Główna' where he can find information about two upcoming events (he can click on each event and go to the detailed description).]
+- [Below upcoming events user can find select box.
+He can choose the city from the list.
+When he choose the city, the map displays markers with events in current city.]
+'Wydarzenia'
+- [On this page all events are displayed.]
+- [On the top of the page user can find filter buttons which allow him to display events only for chosen age category.]
+- [Below user can see thumbnails of every events.]
+- [Button 'Czytaj więcej' allows user to go to full description of the event.]
+- [Button with heart icon allows user to save chosen event in favourites (to local storage).]
+- [Button with '-' which appears after saved event, allows user to delete this event (from local storage).]
+'Kalendarz Wydarzeń'
+- [On this page user can see all events placed in the calendar.]
+'Dodaj wydarzenie'
+- [User can fill the form and add new IT event to database of events.]

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>